ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 #### Collect tapes

-* the current model (updated llama 3.1 8b) is served on all the gpus using vllm.
+* the current model is served on the gpus using vllm.
 * a subset of 16 tasks from the train set of gsm8k is sampled and replicated 64 times each for a total of 1024 tasks.
 * the agent produce complete tapes for each of these 1024 tasks using temperature 0.7.
 * traces are created from these new tapes.